Current project status

 The project will review existing legislation to identify any legislative blocks, gaps or uncertainties.
 The Commission will consult with key stakeholders in the aviation and innovation sectors, before proposing a series of law reforms that will ensure the UK is ready to take advantage of oncoming advances in automation.

 The project started in September 2022.
-We expect to publish a consultation paper towards the end of 2023.
+We expect to publish a consultation paper in early 2024.

 Please email email@example.com for any queries